vygr/ChrysaLisp/docs/CONDITIONALS.md

 ## until

-`(until tst body)` is like `(unless ...)` but like `(while ...)` will loop until the test clause fails.
+`(until tst body)` is like `(unless ...)` but like `(while ...)` will loop until the test clause succeeds.

 ```vdu
 (until (def? :is_window window)